Reviewing Cable & Accessory Design: MV to EHV

 Compression connector sleeve before compression 3200 mm² and shear bolt connector 2500 mm².

 The connector is one of the most important components in a joint and can be the reason behind thermal destruction of joint insulation.
 That is why the connector should be designed to minimize risk of errors during installation.
-A mechanical connector fulfills this requirement better than a compression connector.
+A mechanical connector fulfils this requirement better than a compression connector.
 Each type of connector must be able to carry the nominal current of the cable as well as the maximum short-circuit current of the network for a certain time, without overheating.
 This must be confirmed by long term as well as short circuit testing.

 Advertisement